wp-plugins/auction-nudge/readme.txt

 <?php an_feedback(); ?>`

-= How Can I Modify The Appearance Of Auction Nudge? =
+= How can I modify the appearance of Auction Nudge? =

 As well as choosing from different themes when you generate your Auction Nudge code you can also change the appearance using simple CSS rules.
 Auction Nudge will automatically use the default CSS rules for your web page, for example the default font and link colours so it integrates nicely with your page.

 You can change the CSS rules for Auction Nudge by adding them to the Auction Nudge CSS Rules section of the plugin options page.
-See the Auction Nudge <a href="http://www.auctionnudge.com/customize">Customize page</a> for more information and examples.
+See the Auction Nudge <a href="https://www.auctionnudge.com/customize">Customize page</a> for more information and examples.

 As a quick example, to make all of the product titles bold you would add this rule to your style sheet :